This post may contain affiliate links.

 Does that sound crazy to you?
-School is important isn’t it?
+School is important, isn’t it?
 Surely the government knows best when it comes to education.
 Does it?
 I think the government’s agenda is nothing to do with providing the best possible education.

 I get to see the boys growing and changing from a ringside seat, not just on weekends and holidays.
 They spend more time with their family, immediate and far away.

-It is the most fulfilling, absorbing and interesting job I have ever had and I learn so much alongside them.
+It is the most fulfilling, absorbing, and interesting job I have ever had and I learn so much alongside the kids.